joomla-projects/virtualisation/README.md

 </environment>
 ```

 - `name` - The name for this environment.
-For the default environment, it is always default.
+For the default environment, it is always `default`.

 Common settings to all test servers are kept in an environment named `default` and stored in `default.xml`.
 An average environment definition will contain just the server, joomla, and database elements.